m-salewski/stay_classification/README_todo.md

 ## Illustration

-1. Find the correct NBs
+1. $\checkmark$ ~~Find the correct NBs~~
 2. Grab the figures
     * with the overall problem
     * with the box method solution
+3. Include realworld example with map and 2D1T plot
+    * make the connection to the 1D1T plots
+4. Revise and correct the text
-3. Create a final html NB
+5. Create a final html NB

 ## Evaluation methods